cpuimage/minSDTF/README.md

 # minSDTF

-Stable Diffusion V1.5 Inference With PyTorch Weights And More Features Like Stable Diffusion Web UI In TensorFlow
+Stable Diffusion V1.5 Inference With PyTorch Weights And More Features Like Stable Diffusion Web UI In Keras/TensorFlow

 ## Why do this?